pinojs/pino/README.md

 If more args follows `msg`, these will be used to format `msg` using [`util.format`](https://nodejs.org/api/util.html#util_util_format_format)

+<a name="levelInteger"></a>
+### logger.levelInteger

+Returns the integer value for the logger instance's logging level.

 <a name="reqSerializer"></a>
 ### pino.stdSerializers.req

 Generates a JSONifiable object from the HTTP `request` object passed to the `createServer` callback of Node's HTTP server.

 It returns an object in the form: